 Every new client, every new project; it’s all an opportunity to say “So, what if…”

-Even between client briefs (and let’s face it, there’ve been a few gaps during this Covid-19 weirdness), I’m always rooting around in the back drawers of my brain.
+Even between client briefs (and let’s face it, we all get gaps), I’m always rooting around in the back drawers of my brain.

-I’ve been obsessively cooking up new Backpocket Philosopher cartoon strips, doing Sophie Cross’ Thoughtfully Marketing Masterclass, I’ve started mentoring a newbie Copywriter and there’s a children’s book in the incubator.
+Over the last couple of years, I’ve cooked up a 100+ Backpocket Philosopher cartoon strips, done Sophie Cross‘ Thoughtfully Marketing Masterclass, stretched myself with Sarah Robb’s Brand Strategy Academy, mentored (aka learned a lot from) a gaggle of newbie Copywriters and there’s even a children’s book or two in the incubator.